It started when I was around six years old.

 I have always wanted to teach.

 Fast forward to today.
 I teach as a university professor at a small, private, liberal arts university.
-My passion is in continually becoming more effective facilitating learning for my students, not to mention for the other professors I’m fortunate enough to get to connect with from all over the world through the Teaching in Higher Ed community.
+I'm also the Director of Teaching Excellence and Digital Pedagogy, allowing me to collaborate with other faculty in improving all of our teaching.
+My passion is in continually becoming more effective facilitating learning for my students.
+I’m also fortunate to get to coach faculty in my Director role and connect with faculty from all over the world through the Teaching in Higher Ed community.

 Much has changed since my childhood dream first emerged.
 Curiously, my office door once again reads #208 (some strange coincidence that gave me some confidence, years ago, that perhaps I was taking the right path when I accepted the offer to teach at my institution).